Career Corner: 3 Quick Steps to Stop You From Being a Pushover at Work - NewsBreak

 Career Corner: 3 Quick Steps to Stop You From Being a Pushover at Work

-It is normal to do favors for friends and coworkers every now and then, but if you are too agreeable you can fall into the trap of being taken advantage of, of being a pushover.
+It is normal to do favors for friends and coworkers every now and then, but if you are too agreeable you can fall into the trap of being taken advantage of.

 As an article for Fast Company explains, that is why it is important to set boundaries with people.
 Here is how to make sure you are protecting your time.